johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

   ```(go test '-coverprofile=coverage.out' ./internal/handlers/.) -and (go tool cover '-html=coverage.out')```
 ### Fixing a bug missed by our tests
 - Actually different from course content.
 RoomName was fetched from session, added StartDate and EndDate from there as well in template
+### A word about the updated tests
+- NOTE: Tests mentioned are NOT finished!